mrichar1/jsonapi-vuex/README.md

 There are 4 actions (with aliases): `get` (`fetch`), `post` (`create`), `patch` (`update`), and `delete`.

-All actions take 2 arguments: the object to be acted upon, and an (optional) object containing query parameters.

-The first argument is an object containing [restructured data](#restructured-data). for example:
+All actions take 2 arguments: the path/object to be acted on, and an (optional) [`axios` config object](The first argument is an object containing [restructured data](#restructured-data).

+Note: Since the `dispatch` method can only accept a single argument, if both arguments are used, the argument must be an array.

+The first argument is an object containing [restructured data](#restructured-data).
+Actions which take no `data` argument apart from the record (`get` and `delete`) can also accept a string which matches the path to fetch.
+This means you don't need to create an 'empty' restructured data object to get or delete a record. some examples:

 ```
+// Restructured representation of a record
 const new_widget = {
   'name': 'sprocket',
   'color': 'black',